 This year's Soft Timothy Hay is an okay example of what Soft Timothy Hay should be.
-It does have a medium volume of seed heads on the shorter side in it, however, because of the high amount of leaves and the stem size, we find it works well for Soft Timothy Hay loving pets.
-The only reason it doesn't receive a 10/10 is the fair amount of brown leaf scattered throughout and presence of seed heads.
+It has minimal seed heads on the short side, however, because of the high amount of leaves and the stem size, we find it works well for Soft Timothy Hay loving pets.
+The only reason it doesn't receive a 10/10 is the light amount of brown leaf scattered throughout.

 100% Money Back Guarantee